Ring dike: Caldera collapse and ring dike formation

 Collapse calderas form due to the emptying of a magma chamber.
 Effusive eruptions that take place on the flanks of the associated volcano and a fissure system that direct magma away from the chamber are both mechanisms that can empty a magma chamber.
 As pressure in the magma chamber changes, an increase in tensile stresses create tension fractures at the surface of the volcano.
 The geometry of the top of the magma chamber dictates the location and magnitude of the tension fractures.
 In addition, it was found that the higher the radius to depth ratio of the magma chamber, the higher the probability of forming a collapse caldera.

-Once a tension threshold is approached, the roof of the magma chamber collapses in on itself, and is known as calderon subsistence.
+Once a tension threshold is approached, the roof of the magma chamber collapses in on itself, and is known as cauldron subsidence.
 Tension fractures extend deeper in the profile and shear fractures or dip-slip faults form in a circular pattern around the caldera and are known as ring faults.
 Ring faults can be either vertical or steeply dipping faults.
 When they are inward dipping, they are known as normal faults and when they are outward dipping they are known as reverse faults.
 Ring faults then allow magma to rise through the fractures, forming a ring dike.
 These dikes can form as a direct result of collapse caldera formation, or through many injections around the ring fault over time.
 The magma of a ring dike is typically composed of acidic or intermediate composition due to the less dense melt that exists at the top of the magma chamber.